Theme: Thinking Biblically

 This presentation will allow us to review the myriad of ways that the inherent dignity of life collides with the secular view of utilitarianism of the body.
 It will also explain why it is critical for the Church to be teaching and preaching on these issues, recognizing that God calls us to be divine stewards of His creation.
 Therefore, the Church must go on the offense in addressing these modern technologies that threaten life, instead of years in the future defensively trying to get them stopped!

-Panel discussion guided by Canon Georgette Forney.
+Panel discussion with Dr. Robert, C. Ben Mitchell, and Dr. Paul Hoehner, guided by Canon Georgette Forney.

 11:00 am